trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 - Ask the user to pay a minimum tez for each call
 - Set a threshold limit
 - Store data in a big_map
-- Avoid unnecessary onchain computation that can be done offchain.
-For example, do not loop onchain; instead, update a part of a map
+- Avoid unnecessary on-chain computation that can be done off-chain.
+For example, do not loop on-chain; instead, update a part of a map

 Example with the current FA1.2 implementation: https://inference.ag/blog/2023-10-09-FA12_spenders/